Keybby/ihm-keyboard/rapports/final/1_requirements.typ

 == Persona

+// TODO: add the name of the persona

 Now, let's focus on the identified personas that we can roughly divide in two types : makers and hobbyists.
 The needs are different between all the users so the next section will allow us to explain more precisely the specificities and scenarios for each type.

-// TODO: add images of personna
+#grid(columns: (1fr, 1fr), align: center, gutter: 30pt,
+  [
     === Maker

+    #image("images/persona_sophia.png", height: 200pt),

     The makers know the basics of keyboard protocols and have more professional needs.
 There are high chances that they have already used similar softwares so they also have a good idea about how this type of software works.
 As the makers are our principal users, this explains why there will not be a full tutorial for our software.
 However, we need to implement helping features especially since they might be used to previous softwares that will not function exactly like ours.

+  ],
+  [
     === General Hobbyist

+    #image("images/persona_michael.png", height: 200pt),

     These users may custom their keyboards for the first time.
 As they are new to this task, we propose templates for layout.
 With these and the tips feature, the hobbyists can understand better the general process of designing a keyboard.
 A documentation will also be available to help these users  get used to the software by describing the possible actions they can do and the specificities of possible actions (for instance : how to add a specific layout for when a modifier is pressed).

+  ],
+  [

     === Gamer Hobbyist

+    #image("images/persona_stephan.png", height: 200pt),

     Gamers continually use their keyboard and, compared to the previous hobbyists, have a general idea of what type of keyboard they would like to work with.
 Comfort, speed and easy key combinations are often the properties gamers look for.
 They will want to try different layouts to evaluate for themselves how much the layouts are usable and efficient for video games.
 This is why we will implement an emulator of the layouts created by the users, to allow them to realize the disposition they created and make changes according to the results.
+  ],
+  [
     === Hobbyist with disability (extension)
+    #image("images/persona_lina.png", height: 200pt),

     Some disabilities can limit hand movement and dexterity.
 Therefore, these could be users of our tool to design a keyboard that would be adapted to their specific needs.
 To adapt our design to these users who might not know much about keyboard layouts and customization, the most important part would be to make our website controller compatible and offer predesigned configurations to start from a certain basis.
 A lot of controllers have been created to be adapted to different handicaps, such as the x-box adaptive controller which allows users to create their own controller and therefore adapt it to their impairments.
 This compatibility would be an extension we add to our website if  e had enough time, but in any case, our tool would allow the creation of more practical keyboards for people with a handicap, whether the keyboard is created by the handicapped person or someone else.
 The predesigned configurations would also be an extension if the time allows it.
 We are planning on predesigning basic configurations for a predefined number of keys (such as azerty, qwerty, left-handed adapted keyboard, etc).

     One paper @SpecialNeeds worked on adaptative keyboards for people with cerebral palsy to show that adapted keyboards can facilitate the interactions of people atteigned with this degenerative disorder with computers or phones.
+  ],
+)

 == Initial Requirements